bonfire-networks/CommonsPub-Server/README.md

 #### 1. Install dependencies

 * Postgresql version 9.6 or newer
-* Elixir version 1.5 or newer.
-If your distribution only has an old version available, check [Elixir's install page](https://elixir-lang.org/install.html) or use a tool like [asdf](https://github.com/asdf-vm/asdf).
 * Build-essential tools
+* Elixir version 1.7.4 with OTP 21 (or newer).
+If your distribution only has an old version available, check [Elixir's install page](https://elixir-lang.org/install.html) or use a tool like [asdf](https://github.com/asdf-vm/asdf) (run `asdf install` in this directory).

 #### 2. Install the app